 Our BlogOur current view on the market

-Click Here for a PDF version of our March performance numbers.read more
+Click here for a PDF version of our September performance numbers. ...read more

 The 3rd quarter of 2017 just finished.
 With it brings a close to Q2 earnings season.
 And we promised to always update how our equity picks did on their earnings announcement dates!

 Our Internet Advantage Strategy (IAS) is all about finding hidden revenue trends inside of companies we might invest in.
 So, when we hold a stock leading up to or in to its earnings results, we basically believe it will be surprising on earnings.read more

 See Jay's interview about ZBIG with Jill Malandrino at NASDAQ...read more